cmu-sei/GHOSTS/README.md

 GHOSTS simulates user activity on a computer, like creating documents, browsing websites, and downloading files.
 It drives various popular applications on both Windows and Linux machines.
 Whether you're a friendly administrator or a cyber adversary, GHOSTS can replicate your expected behavior.

-GHOSTS has many use cases in cyber training and exercises, most notably for bringing non-player characters (NPCs) to life.
+GHOSTS has many use cases in cyber experimentation, training and exercise, most notably for bringing non-player characters (NPCs) to life.
 However, it can also be used for other purposes requiring realistic activity on a computer.

 There is a [short demonstration video available on YouTube](https://www.youtube.com/watch?v=EkwK-cqwjjA) (3:03).